 Contractors love public adjusters because we can legally represent the customer, effectively contend for the superior estimate and quickly bring accountability to the insurance company.

 If you are a contractor and have faced challenges such as that in the example above, the best move you can make is to refer your customer to a trusted public adjuster as quickly as possible.
 The benefits of hiring a public adjuster will benefit both the contractor and customer.
 The sooner we gain control of the situation, the more likely we will obtain an optimal and successful outcome.

 Searching for solutions?
-Our staff is ready to listen and see if we can get you the aid you are entitled to!
-Please complete the form to be connected to our professional team or call (317) 342-7540 to speak to someone right away
+Our group is ready to pay attention and see if we can get you the assistance you are entitled to!
+Please fill in the form to be connected to our experienced staff or call (317) 342-7540 to speak to someone right away